Short URL for this page:

 My transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree; a red background would mean that the page had not been proofread.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The proofreaders of the printed book were not so careful and left a number of typographical errors.
-I corrected those I could spot — when important, I marked them with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
+I corrected those I could spot — when important, I marked them with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 Thruout the book, a number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.
 The book is very inconsistent in such details as punctuation, the formatting of dates, and the names and titles of people: I've made only a very few changes, usually where ambiguity arises.
 Maj.
 Longstreet regularly spells Chile as Chili: I let that stay.
 But for Jellicoe and Balboa, Maj.
 Longstreet regularly spells Jellico (surprisingly) and Balbao: I corrected these mistakes, flagging on each webpage only the first instance.